Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-02.md

 **What is HTML Canvas?**

-With all those features, the most exciting is the canvas.
-It removed the necessity of having Flash and removes the security vulnerabilities of the past.
+Of all those features, the most exciting is the HTML canvas.
+It removed the necessity of having Flash and the security vulnerabilities of the past.

-The HTML `<canvas>` element is used to draw graphics, on the fly, via JavaScript.
+The HTML `<canvas>` element is used to draw graphics on the fly via JavaScript.

 The `<canvas>` element is only a container for graphics.
 You must use JavaScript to actually draw the graphics.